ziminas1990/space-expansion/Doc/building-on-windows.md

 4. install [Git](https://git-scm.com/)
 5. install Conan packet manager (see below)

-After all this packets are installed, make sure that you can run them from the command line interface (CLI).
-To start command line press **"WIN + R"** and type the **"powershell"** command.
+After all this packages are installed, make sure that you can run them from the command line interface (CLI).
+To start CLI press **"WIN + R"** and type the **"powershell"** command.

-To check that tools as accessable from the CLI, tun the following commands to see the similar output:
+To check that tools are accessable from the CLI, run the following commands to see the similar output:
 ```powershell
 cmake --version